-Student achievements in 2018 were once again outstanding.
-The A level pass rate increased by 0.7% to 99.6% with the percentage of examination entries achieving a high grade (A\, A or B) also improving from 62.2% in 2017 to an impressive 68.0% in 2018.
-The percentage of entries achieving the very highest grades (A\ or A) increased from 34.8% in 2017 to 36.3% in 2018.
+Student achievements in the 2019 summer examinations were once again outstanding.
+The A level pass rate increased by 0.1% to 99.7% with the percentage of examination entries achieving a high grade (A, A or B) also improving from 68.4% in 2018 to an impressive 72.7% in 2019.
+The percentage of entries achieving the very highest grades (A or A) increased from an already high 36.6% in 2018 to 41.3% in 2019.

-From 2,019 A level entries there were just 8 grade Us.
+From a total of 2,089 A level entries there were just 7 grade Us.
 This is a remarkable achievement and is testament to the skill and dedication of teachers and those in a supporting role who worked tirelessly to ensure that success was enjoyed by the vast majority of our students.

-A level value added rose slightly and remained an ALPS grade 2 overall which means that Sir John Deane's is in the top 10 % of all schools and colleges in the country.
+A level value added again improved but remains within the ALPS grade 2 band which means that Sir John Deane's is in the top 10 % of all schools and colleges in the country.

-BTEC results were equally impressive with 98.2% of entries achieving either a distinction or distinction\ compared with 93.9 % in 2017.
+BTEC results were equally impressive with 98.4% of all entries achieving either a distinction or distinction.